Return to Work Checklist for New York Employers

 Learn what new supplemental policies on safety are recommended or required to be followed and documented.
 For example, measures to promote social distancing in the workplace and safety equipment such as masks and gloves will be provided.

 Additional considerations as you prepare to return employees to work include applicable wage and hour laws, especially if employees have different work schedules, pay, and classification under state and federal laws.
-Check out our Return to Work resource page for FAQs and other helpful information.

 Additional state guidance for New York businesses can be viewed on our COVID-19 state resources tool.